Our Child Safeguarding Policy

 Code of Conduct

-A set of behavioral guidelines for working with children are outlined in the Code of Conduct which all our employees are mandated to sign onto.
+A set of behavioural guidelines for working with children are outlined in the Code of Conduct which all our employees are mandated to sign onto.

 Reporting and responding